 If you are self-publishing your first children’s book, unfortunately my answer is no. Illustrating a children’s book is a huge time commitment and therefore expensive.
-It’s also very hard to stand out and gain traction in an already-glutted market.
-Even the most wonderful, magical stories combined with the most incredible art will have trouble getting noticed among the tens of thousands of other titles out there.
+It’s also very hard for a book to get noticed.
+Even the most wonderful, magical stories combined with the most incredible art will have trouble competing against the tens of thousands of other titles out there.
 So my policy is to only work with publishers who I know have the machinery in place to market and sell the book widely, and who can absorb the costs if the book fails to find a footing.

 In my opinion your best chance for success is to sell your manuscript to a reputable and established publisher.
 If they like your work they will usually want to pick their own illustrator for your story (you don’t have to find one ahead of time) and then they will take care of marketing your book for you.
 Here’s some good advice on how to get a publisher to notice you, and some more advice to consider.